Choosing capacity for your QnA Maker deployment

 - App Service (for the runtime)

-- Azure Search (for storing QnAs)
+- Azure Search (for storing and searching QnAs)

 - App Insights (optional, for storing chat logs and telemetry)